 Traffic Control in Chat Rooms

-Due to the traffic control in chat rooms, some messages may get lost when users send a large number of text messages and custom messages (such as gift messages) in a chat room.
+Due to the traffic control mechanism in chat rooms (hereinafter referred to as the "traffic control mechanism"), some messages may get lost when a user sends a large number of text messages and custom messages (such as gift messages) in a chat room.
 This document describes how to ensure that custom messages be delivered successfully at message spikes.

 Traffic control methods